open-pioneer/trails-core-packages/docs/internals/ChakraMigration.md

     </ChakraIcon>
     ```

-- Theme
-  // TODO describe that theming has changed (new docu in starter repo)
+- Theming mechanism has changed
+    - Use mergeConfigs to merge the base theme with your custom theme (instead of extendTheme).
+Pass theme to chakraConfig in createCustomElement in app.ts
+    - Adjust theme config object to match the new Chakra 3 theme structure of the style SystemConfig object (many changes, see Chakra 3 PR for details).
+To overwrite the default color scheme, you need to specify the color scheme as a token, then set specific semantic tokens and set the colorPalette property in the globalCss object.
     - Semantic tokens of chakra have been renamed and to no longer have a prefix.
-Thus, we added prefix to the tokens in the trails theme.
+Thus, we added a prefix to the custom tokens in the trails theme.
 Tokens that have been used in the projects need to be renamed (see Charka 3 PR for details).